qfl1ck32/mongo-bundle/DOCUMENTATION.md

 user instanceof User;

-user.fullName; // will automatically map it
+user.fullName; // will automatically map it to User model class
 ```

 Now, if you want to query only for fullName, because that's what you care about, you'll have to use expanders.
 Expanders are a way to say "I want to compute this value, not Nova, so when I request this field, I need you to actually fetch me these other fields"